BRUSH 38

 can i use this for both cream and powder blush?

-yes. about 68% of community members confirm Brush 38 works well with both cream and powder formulas. the dual-fiber bristles pick up cream products at the denser base and diffuse powders through the airy tapered tip. some community members keep two, one dedicated to creams and one to powders, to avoid mixing textures during a single application.
+yes. approximately 68% of community members confirm that Brush 38 handles both cream and powder formulas well. the dual-fiber bristle blend picks up cream products at the denser base and diffuses powders through the airier tips. some community members keep two, one dedicated to creams and one to powders, to avoid mixing textures.

 will this work if i have a small face?

-how do i use the two different sides of the brush?
+how do i use the different sides of the brush?

-is this too small to use as my only face brush?
+is this too small to use as a bronzer brush?